MariusDoe/kempe-linkages/README.md

 # Designing curves

 Algebraic curves are not very intuitive.
 Thus, it would be nice if the implementation could help the user design them.
-Some basic tools are already present in `helpers.py`:
-`implicitize` takes a [parametric curve][parametric_function] and produces an implicit one and `bezier` can produce a [Bézier curve][bezier_curve].
+Some basic tools are already present in `helpers.py`: `implicitize` takes a [parametric curve][parametric_function] and produces an implicit one and `bezier` can produce a [Bézier curve][bezier_curve].

+Another approach is to build a complex curve from simpler ones.
+For example, two Bézier curves may be concatenated together.
+Mathematically, this can be described as the union of the two curves.
+How this can be achieved is described in Chapter 7 of
+[_Generalizations of Kempe's Universality Theorem_][generalizations_pdf].
+As
+[SVG][svg] files are largely comprised of concatenations of Bézier curves and other simple curves, an "SVG import" may be possible.

 # Limitations